BrianSemiglia/Cycle.swift/README.md

 ## In-Depth
 ### Anatomy
-#### Effect
+#### Frame
-The `Effect` is simply a struct representing the state of application at a given moment.
-Its value can store anything that you might expect objects to normally maintain such as view-frames/colors, navigation-traversal, item-selections, etc. Ideally, the storage of values that can be derived from other values should be avoided.
-If performance is a concern there is the potential for the caching/memoization of values due to the mostly-referentially-transparent nature of pre/post-filters.
+The `Frame` is simply a struct representing the state of application at a given moment.
+Its value can store anything that you might expect objects to normally maintain such as view-sizes/positions/colors, navigation-traversal, item-selections, etc. Ideally, the storage of values that can be derived from other values should be avoided.
+If performance is a concern there is the potential for the caching/memoization of values due to the mostly-referentially-transparent nature of event/frame-filters.

-#### Pre-Filter
+#### Frame-Filter
-A pre-filter function allows for applying changes to a received Effect before being rendered.
+A frame-filter function allows for applying changes to a received Frame before being rendered.
 There are two common filters:

 - A conversion from your application-specific model to a driver-specific one.
 This design prevents a dependency of any particular driver to any particular global domain and is basically an application of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 - An equality check to prevent unnecessary renderings.
-If a desired effect has been rendered, a model can be created with some sort of no-op value instead.
-In order to access the previous _n_ effects for this equality check, the `scan` Rx operator can be used.
+If a desired frame has already been rendered, a model can be created with some sort of no-op value instead.
+In order to access the previous _n_ frames for this equality check, the `scan` Rx operator can be used.
 It would also make sense that `Drivers` be the providers of this sort of filter as the implementation of the filter would depend of the `private` implementation of the `Driver`.
 Either way, this sort of filter would provide a deterministic function for `Driver` state management.

 #### Driver
 Drivers are stateless objects that simply receive a value, render it to hardware and output `Event` values as they are experienced by hardware.
 They ideally have one public function `eventsCapturedAfterRendering(model: RxSwift.Observable<Driver.Model>) -> RxSwift.Observable<Driver.Event>` (aside from an `init` function).
 They also ideally have no concept of what is beyond their interface, avoiding references to global singletons/types and having a model that they have autonomy over; this would be another application of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).